andrinmeier/sudolver-models/README.md

 ## Models

-This section explains the various approaches to solving the task of "detecting a sudoku and solving it".
+The models use a variation of:

-### AWS Textract
+* AWS Textract to extract the numbers from the tables

-This model does nothing more than take the picture taken by the user's camera and run it through AWS Textract and solving the first table that looks like a sudoku.
+* YOLO for detecting a sudoku grid and cutting the image to just that grid
+* Denoising/Highpass filters in the form of a laplacian operator